opethe1st/Myaml/readme.md

 ### How to write the myaml
 Myaml support three types.
 Mappings, Sequences and Scalars.
 Mappings are written as key values and they can be nested.
-Here are some examples
+Here are some examples.
+Please, note that right now, we only support indenting by 4 spaces.
+It is currently undefined what happens when you used spaces that are not multiplies of 4.
 ```yaml
 key: value
 ```